thomas-k-cameron/my-mbo-analysis-book/src/question1/result.md

 - Processing

     We used an aggregate of order events (update, creation, deletion).
-While this approach simplfies the analysis, you are missing a lot of pieces of information.

-    I would formulate the data into
+    This approach simplfies the data; While this make things simpler, you are missing out lots of the information that could've been used.

 -  Order flow prediction